• blogangle-right

 Recommended reading

-What this CMMC deadline means for the Defense Industrial Base
+What this means for the Defense Industrial Base

-If you handle Federal Contract Information (FCI), Security Protection Data (SPD), or Controlled Unclassified Information (CUI) and plan to bid on DoD contracts after October 1, 2025, or want to remain a subcontractor for prime contractors doing so, you’ll need to be CMMC certified.
+If you handle Federal Contract Information (FCI), Security Protection Data (SPD), or Controlled Unclassified Information (CUI) and plan to bid on DoD contracts this year, or want to remain a subcontractor for prime contractors doing so, you’ll need to be CMMC certified starting in November.

 • CMMC Level 1: For organizations handling FCI, Level 1 requires implementation of 15 basic safeguarding requirements from FAR 52.204-21 and a self-assessment.